 To address the foregoing questions, this study will use the Longitudinal Study of Young People in England (LSYPE1), also called Nest Steps (NS).
 The survey represents all young people aged 14 and resident in England attending maintained schools, independent schools and pupil referral units (PRU) in February 2004.
 It adopted a stratified, multi-stage, and random sampling design with oversamples of the major ethnic minority groups to provide sufficient ethnic samples for statistical analysis.
 838 maintained schools, 52 independent schools and two PRUs were sampled.
 It follows their lives through seven waves annually until 2010, and then again when they were aged 25 in 2015.
 The initial sample size was 15,770 but at wave 4, a boost sample of 352 respondents was added, with a total size of 16,122.
+As with other cohort and panel studies, the NS has suffered sample attritions, with only 7,707 respondents being found in Wave 8 (age 25).
 The NS data can be linked with the National Pupil Database (NPD), which contains information on pupils’ examination results at each key stage, schools and colleges attended, eligibility for legally-defined and means-tested free school meal (FSM), school-level characteristics such as proportion eligible for FSM and proportions of pupils from each of the main ethnic minority groups.
-The data thus contain a wealth of information at the individual and school levels enabling researchers to make a detailed analysis of the primary and the secondary effects at different stages of educational career and on the labour market position in their early working careers.
+The data thus contain a wealth of information at the individual and school levels enabling researchers to make a detailed analysis of the primary and the secondary effects at different stages of educational career, and of the labour market position in their early working careers.

 With regard to parental socio-economic position, class in terms of National Statistics Socio-economic Classification (NSSeC) and education in the form of highest level of qualification will be used with the dominance approach adopted (Erikson, 1984; Li and Devine, 2011), namely, the higher position from father or mother.
 For single-parent families, his or her class and education will be used as family position.
 As Ilie, Sutherland and Vignoles (2017) show, parental class and education have better predictive power than family income.
 Siddique, Boliver and Gorard (2019: 82) also argue that as over half (58%) of the respondents in the survey had missing data on family income, any attempt to use existing variables to impute missing income would make subsequent analyses of income effects blighted.
 At a theoretical level, class, as Goldthorpe and McKnight (2006) hold, serves as a better indicator of permanent household income than wages or salaries on grounds of economic security, income stability and future prospect.

-Other explanatory variables at individual and contextual levels include family composition, eligibility to free school meal, nativity, school-level deprivation in the form of proportions of students eligible for FSM, and school-level ethnic diversity as indicated by proportions of students belonging to each of the main ethnic groups.
+Other explanatory variables at individual and contextual levels include family composition, eligibility to free school meal, nativity, school-level deprivation in the form of proportions of students eligible for free school meal, and school-level ethnic diversity as indicated by proportions of students belonging to each of the main ethnic groups.
 A Herfindahl index was created on ethnic diversity for each school.